 Even wonderfully-crafted parts of my script that I felt couldn’t be improved had to be refreshed.
 I was struggling to think of any ways to update the material as the next hourly news bulletin approach.

-My news editor told me to get up, sat in my chair, took over my typewriter and, with a cigarette hanging from the corner of his mouth, refreshed the whole five-minute news script in what seemed like seconds.
+My news editor told me to get up.
+He sat in my chair, took over my typewriter, and, with a cigarette hanging from the corner of his mouth, refreshed the whole five-minute news script in what seemed like seconds.